MejriSalmaa/MejriSalmaa/README.md

 ### Hi there 👋
+•	👋 Hi, I’m Salma Mejri
+•	🎓 Computer Science Student at ESPRIT, Tunisia
+•	🌍 Passionate about technology and self-taught enthusiast
+•	🤝  I’m looking to collaborate on new projects
+•	📫 How to reach me: Mejri.Salma1@esprit.tn

 <!--
 **MejriSalmaa/MejriSalmaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.